Logo

 • Other internal or external parties, such as clients

 Once the raters are agreed upon, survey designing starts.
-While organizations can create custom survey questions depending on their needs, it is advised that they use a web-based application, such as Mercer | Mettl’s 360 Degree Feedback tool.
-The tool simplifies the whole process as companies can choose from a library of pre-built 360 feedback templates developed by experts.
+While organizations can create custom survey questions depending on their needs, it is advised that they use a web-based application, such as Mercer | Mettl’s 360-degree feedback tool.
+The tool simplifies the process as companies can choose from a library of pre-built 360 feedback templates developed by experts.
 Further, Mercer | Mettl allows organizations to create fully customized feedback templates aligned with organizational requirements, with questions designed to assess targeted groups and focused competencies.

 Executing the survey